 The screen panels slide back and forth along the rod as needed, much like a shower curtain.
-While this type of screen is low cost, there is no rigid barrier like free-standing screens.
+While this type of screen is a low cost, there is no rigid barrier like free-standing screens.
 For this reason, you should not rely upon these types of mesh screens to keep children or pets out of the fireplace or stop a rolling firelog from escaping from a fireplace grate.
 When ordering, look for screen panels that are 20 to 30% wider than the actual fireplace opening.
 This ensures that the screen has the proper draped look when fully closed.

-Single panel solid screens are similar to single panel screens with doors, but instead, there is only a perimeter frame with a single field of mesh screening.
+Single panel solid screens are similar to single panel fireplace screens with doors, but instead, there is only a perimeter frame with a single field of mesh screening.
 The screens are purposely lightweight and easy to move for easy access to the fire.